FabiAndHisCoffee/Data_Vis/README.md

 Our goal was to visualize the differences in funding for science projects between the 16 german states.
 <br/>

-This is our final project for the Data Visualization course at Freie Universiät.
+This is our final project for the Data Visualization course at Freie Universität.
 Handed in on 13.
 February 2020

 # Table of contents

 # Description
+There are 16 different states in germany.
+Each has its own local goverment and therefore intrests.
+Universities and research facility in germany depend on funding from goverment and also external funding.
+With this visualization we want to examine which states funded the most projects (through the DFG) and how the quantity of proejct funded changed over time.
+--insert some information on funding fro states for the DFG--

 # Installation
 -Clone this rep